enkidevs/curriculum/python/python-core/sequential-data-types-ii/python-lists.md

 # ['bananas', 'oranges', 'pears']
 ```

-> We can also use our `index` and `count` methods that we learnt about back in the [Tuple Methods lesson](https://app.enki.com/insights/tuple-methods).
+> We can also use our `index` and `count` methods that we learned about back in the [Tuple Methods lesson](https://app.enki.com/insights/tuple-methods).

 Let's discover some more `list` methods next!